llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 wouldn’t compile for Arm unless it saw the symbol `arm_is_cool` somewhere in the source code.

-In the LLVM monorepo all the required classes are set up for you, but in Compiler Explorer they are not.
-So, if you would like to experiment with an existing backend, I suggest you provide stub implementations of the classes, or copy some from the LLVM project.
+In the LLVM repository all the required classes are set up for you, but in Compiler Explorer they are not.
+So, if you would like to experiment with an existing backend, I suggest you provide stub implementations of the classes, or copy some from the LLVM project repository.
 You can also use standard includes from `include/llvm/*.td`.

 It is not possible at this time to develop a backend within Compiler Explorer, but you can select the JSON backend and copy that JSON to give to local scripts.